hifly81/hirss/README.md

 SimpleRssDoc.

 @Extension

 public class HelloWorld implements SimpleRssDoc {

 Your class must fetch data from somewhere (web scraping as an example) and returning an instance of java object org.hifly.hirss.model.Rss

-After creting your plugin simply recompile the entire project and run it.
+After creating your plugin simply recompile the entire project and run it.

 The plugin will be automatically discovered and a new RSS XML file will be generated with your feeds.